Snow and Ice Information

 - Snow and ice cannot be piled or pushed into the street or the shoulder of the road.

-- Snow and ice cannot be piled in the public Right of Way so as to impair vehicular or pedestrian traffic, or obstruct the view of a driver.
+- Snow and ice cannot be piled in the public Right of Way.
+It can not impair vehicular or pedestrian traffic, or obstruct the view of a driver.

 Salting of Streets